Is Being a Mechanic a Good Career?

-Yes, for many people, becoming a mechanic is a good career choice.
+Yes, for many people becoming a mechanic is a good career choice.
 Mechanics, at their core, are problem solvers.
-If you like puzzles and understanding how systems work, you may find being a mechanic is the perfect career.
+If you like puzzles and understanding how technical systems work, you may find being a mechanic is the perfect career path.

-Mechanic careers typically are stable, with demand for your service.
+Mechanic careers typically are stable in terms of demand.
 In most cities, local jobs are plentiful and come with room for advancement.

 Mechanic careers take many forms:

-- Diesel mechanics work on buses, trucks, and cars, and construction equipment.
+- Diesel mechanics work on buses, trucks, cars, and construction equipment

-- Farm equipment mechanics repair farm machinery such as tractors and harvesters.
+- Farm equipment mechanics repair machinery such as tractors and harvesters

 You can also specialize in a niche, such as collision repair, classic car restoration, or custom work.

 To receive training, you can learn on the job, or attend a trade school/community college.
-Attending an accredited mechanic program can help you become employed more easily and at a higher wage rate.
+Attending an accredited mechanic program can make you more marketable to an employer, and may even increase your starting wage.

-To enroll in a mechanics program, you must:
+To enroll in a mechanic program, you must:

 - Be at least 18 years of age (some schools will accept 16+ with guardian consent)

 Mechanic service technology programs are typically split into classroom learning and shop time.
-In the classroom, you’ll go over the concepts and theory, and you’ll put these ideas into practice in the shop.
+In the classroom, you’ll learn the different concepts and theories, and in the shop, you'll put these into practice.

 In an automotive or diesel mechanic training program, for instance, you’ll cover: